MP for Hamble Valley

 Shadow Parliamentary Under Secretary (Housing, Communities and Local Government)

-Paul Holmes is a Conservative MP for Hamble Valley, first elected in 2019.
-He currently serves as Shadow Parliamentary Under Secretary for Housing, Communities and Local Government and as an Opposition Whip, while sitting on committees including the Rare Cancers Bill and the Committee of Selection.
-Earlier in his career he held shadow roles supporting Northern Ireland and the Foreign, Commonwealth and Development Office.
+Paul Holmes is the Conservative MP for Hamble Valley, first elected in 2019.
+He currently serves as Shadow Parliamentary Under Secretary for Housing, Communities and Local Government and as an Opposition Whip, with committee work including the Representation of the People Bill committee and the Rare Cancers Bill committee.

-Declared three financial interests: gifts, benefits and hospitality from UK sources; miscellaneous; and visits outside the UK.
+Declares three financial interests: gifts, benefits and hospitality from UK sources; miscellaneous interests; and visits outside the UK.

 Generated 21 February 2026